vinsonchuong/heliograph/README.md

 #### `fromStream(readableStream)`
 Creates an async iterator that pulls values from a Readable Stream.

+Note that as of Node v11.14.0, `stream.Readable` instances are async iterators.
+So, there's no need to convert them.
+However, many third-party libraries don't yet include this interface change.

 ```js
 import * as fs from 'fs'
 import { fromStream } from 'heliograph'